 - Watch: NCA's How The CAC Model Works

-Please note that if a participant misses more than three hours of the training combined, they will not receive a certificate of completion.
-Participants who miss up to three hours will get a modified certificate.
+Please note that if a participant misses more than 3 hours of the training, they will not receive a certificate of completion.
+Participants who miss up to 3 hours will get a modified certificate.

 Sign up for your Regional CAC's mailing list to be notified when applications open: